huangfan0/huangfan0.github.io/_pages/about.md

 Hi, I am a second-year master student in the School of East China Normal University (ECNU).
 Before joining ECNU, I received my B.S in the school of Shanghai University of Shanghai for Science and Technology in 2023.

-my research interests focus on graph learning, Recommender Systems, LLM and diffusion.
+my research interests focus on generative model (diffusion, LLM, Flow matching), graph learning, and Recommender Systems.

-I am actively seeking an academic cooperation opportunities and a doctoral position.
+I am actively seeking a doctoral position and academic cooperation opportunities.

 ## News